lummax/wayland-client-rs/README.md

 - testing and documentation
 - get `WLArray` to work
 - get `WWLObject` to work
-- respect the `allow-null` field in the protocol specification
 - error handling on wayland-ffi calls

 Using